 Host: Absolutely.
 So, where is the first place that we established a World Clinic?

-Jim: Duncan, Oklahoma was the first one, and that was actually the year I joined back in 2009.
+Slack: Duncan, Oklahoma was the first one, and that was actually the year I joined back in 2009.
 So, we opened that clinic, obviously a decade ago.
 Then, 2011, we opened our second clinic domestically in Oceanside, California, with Rady Children’s as our partner, and then probably what you’re really leading into internationally is we opened Ghana, Africa, as our first international stake, and that was in January of 2012.
 So, we’ve been there for about eight years, and proud to say that we’ve seen 1.25 million patients in that amount of time.
-So, making a lot —
+So, making a lot of strides there

-Host: You know, I think people don’t always realize that Sanford World Clinic doesn’t just mean international.
-So, I’m glad we’re able to share that there is stateside clinics —
+Host: That’s amazing.
+You know, I think people don’t always realize that Sanford World Clinic doesn’t just mean international.
+So, I’m glad we’re able to share that there is stateside clinics as well.

 Host: So, the first international clinic is Ghana.
 Why Ghana?